 The project is widely held by both local schools and local government to make sure Mentawai culture is passed on to future generations.
 Sinchi collaborates on this project with the indigenous led organization Yayasan Pendidikan Budaya Mentawai, Sam Lee and Rob Henry from the Indigenous Education Foundation (check out their project and documentary As Worlds Divide) and Steyn Hoogakker from Impact Journey to document the process from inside out, by donating photo cameras, tripods a laptop and recording devices to the communities and giving workshops in photography and sound recording.

-- The facilitation of workshops in visual self-documentation through photography to a group of an estimated 6 to 12 participants per workshop, during a period of 3-4 weeks , taking place in June 2019,
+The facilitation of workshops in visual self-documentation through photography to a group of 6 to 12 participants per workshop, during a period of 3-4 weeks , of which the first phase took place in June 2019,

-- The recording of traditional songs, myths and tales,
+The recording of traditional songs, myths and tales by Aural Archipelago (Palmer Keen),